From BR Bullpen

 Probably the only major league player whose middle name is "Patsy", Tito Francona had a long major league career with teams that did not excel.
 He never appeared in post-season play.
 He is the father of Terry Francona; Grant Jackson played with both Tito and Terry Francona.

 Signed by the St. Louis Browns for a $ 10,000 bonus in 1952, Francona missed the 1954 and 1955 seasons due to military service.
-He came up with the team in 1956 when it had moved to Baltimore.
+He came up with the team in 1956 when it had moved to Baltimore and become the Baltimore Orioles.
 After playing for both the Chicago White Sox and Detroit Tigers in 1958, he came to the Cleveland Indians in a trade on March 21, 1959 for Larry Doby.
-That was the second time he was traded for the future Hall of Famer Doby: on December 3, 1957, he went from Baltimore to the White Sox alongside Billy Goodman and Ray Moore in return for Doby, Jim Marshall, Russ Heman and Jack Harshman.
-He was to stay in Cleveland for six seasons, the longest stretch in his career when he was with one team.
+That was the second time he was traded for the future Hall of Famer Doby: on December 3, 1957, he had gone from Baltimore to the White Sox alongside Billy Goodman and Ray Moore in return for Doby, Jim Marshall, Russ Heman and Jack Harshman.
+He was to stay in Cleveland for six seasons, the longest stretch in his career that he was with one team.

 Francona was named to "The Top 100 Greatest Indians Roster", as created by the Cleveland Indians in 2001.
 After his retirement, he had two open heart surgeries, in 1992 and 2001, and had both knees replaced in 2005.
 He still lives in his hometown of New Brighton, PA.